 Her reasons included the potential to “build up more transferable experience” and “gain a broader perspective on industries, businesses and the roles within them”.
 Her background and current experience seemed to ensure the best of both worlds, too, as she also praised her “option to work with engineering clients [while] not [being] limited to them”.

-Clearly, then, self-actualisation once again plays a large part in career decision-making.
+Clearly, then, self-actualisation and general soul searching once again play a large part in career decision-making.

 Reaching a Verdict